little hagia sophia, cappadocia and beach in Turkey: 15 reasons to visit turkey

 Göbekli Tepe

-This ancient site is believed to provide insight into religious beliefs and lifestyles of people who lived in Upper Mesopotamia some 11,500 years ago.
+This ancient site is believed to provide insight into the religious beliefs and lifestyles of people who lived in Upper Mesopotamia some 11,500 years ago.

 The beach at Patara on the Mediterranean sea.